TheStarAlight/eTraj.jl/docs/src/index.md

 Pkg.build("PyCall")
 ```

-And don't forget to install pyscf in your Python via pip:
+And don't forget to install PySCF in your Python via pip:

 ```
 $ pip3 install pyscf
 ```

 ## Contributors